 The original elm beams were restored and the roof removed for essential maintenance on rotten sections, all the while protecting the clay tiles for re-use.
 Polished concrete flooring and repointed exposed stone walls compliment the more modernist stylings of the owners.

-An incredibly ambitious project to convert a listed timber and brick barn of monumental proportions created a dramatic transition from derelict agricultural site to contemporary and light-filled home for a family.
+An incredibly ambitious project by David Nossiter Architects to convert a listed timber and brick barn of monumental proportions created a dramatic transition from derelict agricultural site to contemporary and light-filled home for a family.

 A 14-month search for a self build plot culminated in one family giving this listed barn a complete overhaul.
-The derelict building was actually the perfect shell to turn into an airtight structure — a great alternative to building a brand new oak frame home (which the family had previously planned on creating).
+The derelict building was actually the perfect shell with which to improve airtightness — a great alternative to building a brand new oak frame home (which the family had previously planned on creating).

 The owners of this barn were given the chance to return to the family farm where they grew up by converting a collection of agricultural buildings into a beautiful home.

 They worked closely with the North York Moors Park Authority to ensure their planned scheme was befitting of its place in a National Park (and suited to a historic structure).
 However, they have been able to create a modern and refreshing space which complements the original building.